of my cameras

 comparable with medium format film cameras.

-Combined with the right lenses, like the Sigma 35mm 1.4 lens (see below) the image quality is
+Combined with the right lenses, the image quality is

 stunning.
-Even cropped to a 50mm equivalent, the image has still 15 Megapixel
+Even cropped to a DX equivalent, the image has still 15 Megapixel

 One side effect of this camera is that its high resolution sensor has